red butterfly weed

 Butterfly Weed: A Vibrant Beacon for Butterflies in Your Garden

 Butterfly weed (Asclepias tuberosa), with its vivid orange blooms, stands as a testament to the beauty and resilience of native perennials.
-Thriving in full sun and well-drained soils, this low-maintenance plant not only adds a splash of color to your garden but also plays a crucial role in supporting butterflies and other pollinators.
+Thriving in full sun and well-drained soils, this low-maintenance plant not only adds a splash of colour to your garden but also plays a crucial role in supporting butterflies and other pollinators.
 This guide will walk you through everything you need to know about cultivating butterfly weed, from planting to ongoing care, and how to utilize it to create a pollinator-friendly garden.

 Why Plant Butterfly Weed?